Lioo7/messaging-system-django/README.md

 3. **Creating Super User and Other Users**:
    - A superuser (admin) will be created automatically during Docker container startup using the credentials provided in the `.env` file.
-   - Additional users can be created programmatically through Django's shell or management commands.
+   - Additional users can be created via the "/api/v1/accounts/register/" endpoint.

+4. **Logging**:
+   - This project includes a logging system to track important events and messages during runtime.
+Logging configurations are defined in the   `settings.py` file, allowing developers to customize logging levels and output formats as needed.
+By default, logs are stored in the `logs/` directory.

 ## Postman Collection

-Explore the Postman collection provided in the project repository to test the API.
-It encompasses examples for all API endpoints.
+Explore the Postman collections provided in the project repository to test the API.
+They encompass examples for all API endpoints, differentiated for development and production environments.

 The API relies on JWT (JSON Web Tokens) for authentication.
 Upon logging in, users receive an access token and a refresh token.
 The access token authenticates requests.
 Include the access token in the `Authorization` header of your requests as follows:
 ```